grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

 The tests requires the deployment of the `grpcbin` application.
 The application must also be accessible using an external IP available in the `GRPC_HOST` environment variable.

-The [manifests](#manifests) below define the resources required for deploying the application and exposing it as a LoadBalancer service.
+The following [manifests](#manifests) define the resources required for deploying the application and exposing it as a LoadBalancer service.

 You can deploy the application using the following commands: